jayeshchandorkar/spring-boot-angular-mysql-multicontainer-docker/game-reco-ui/README.md

 - Administration - To upload Game recommendations for the customers
 - Game Center - To show layer of game recommendations to customer

-## Getting Started

-To get you started you can simply clone the `angular-seed` repository and install the dependencies:

 ### Prerequisites

 - Node.js
 - npm

 You can get them from [here][node].